Water Resources: Justice and Governance (MSc RID)

 - Term 1

-The course provides a complement to the offering in environment and natural resources law, governance and development in an area that is increasingly central both in terms of conservation and use.
+The module provides a complement to the offering in environment and natural resources law, governance and development in an area that is increasingly central both in terms of conservation and use.

 Objectives and learning outcomes of the course